mediaic/DL_Practice/README.md

 It is important to save your model at any time, especially when you want to reproduce your results or contiune the training procedure.
 One can easily save the model and the parapeters by using the [save/load functions](https://pytorch.org/docs/master/notes/serialization.html).
 While please also note that when you need to resume training, you should follow this [example](https://discuss.pytorch.org/t/saving-and-loading-a-model-in-pytorch/2610/3) to save all required state dictionaries.

 Now please save the model which achieves best performance among the above variants.
 Try to reproduce your results using the save/load functions instead of running a new training procedure.

+##Bonus
+If you have time, you can use the technique of transfer learning to achieve better performance of semantic segmentation.
+Detailed discription is in [Segmentation Practice](https://github.com/mediaic/DL_Practice/tree/master/2018/2_Segmentation)